mattischrome/console-blog/content/posts/october-november-2014/index.md

 - Self Improvement
 - Life Experiences
 title: October and November 2014
-heroImage: ../../assets/images/defaultHero.jpg
-description: I recently started a new job and moved in to a new flat.
-This means I'm too busy to write any long
 ---
 I recently started a new job and moved in to a new flat.
 This means I'm too busy to write any long blog posts at the moment.
 Also I'm still not quite at home there, so I tend to spend my evenings tidying up or setting up new things.
 It's a shame because I have plenty of things to write about (even without observations on moving, starting a new job, etc) but I guess the writing will happen eventually...